 Students may earn a M.S. degree with an emphasis in Nutrition or Hospitality Management.
 Core courses are required in each option.
 Electives may be selected to allow for specialization in a particular area.
 Course information for students seeking a Master's degree with an emphasis in Nutrition is outlined below for quick reference.
-The student is directed to pages 3 - 12 for more specific information.
+The student is directed to pages 3 - 13 for more specific information.

-Required Core Courses for MS in nutrition (thesis option) Credit hours
+Required Core Courses for MS in nutrition (Thesis option) Credit hours

-NTRI 7500 Minerals 2
+NTRI 7500 Minerals 3

-NTRI 7510 Vitamins 2
+NTRI 7510 Vitamins 3

 NTRI 7520 Macronutrients: Integration and Metabolism 4

-NTRI 7530 Human Nutrient Metabolism 3
+NTRI 7530 Human Nutrient Metabolism 4

-ERMA 7300 Design and Analysis I or STAT 7000 Graduate Statistics 3 or 4
+ERMA 7300 Design and Analysis I [‡] 3

 NTRI 7050 Methods of Research 2

 NTRI 7850 Research Seminar 1

-NTRI 7990 Research and Thesis 5 - 7
+NTRI 7990 Research and Thesis Minimum of 5

-Electives 8 - 10
+Electives Minimum of 5